feoh/blindnotdumb/posts/mis-adventures-in-gatsbyjs.md

 ### The Knee Bone DOESN'T Connect To The Shin Bone

-One of the things that drew me to GatsbyJS to begin with was this beautiful abstraction: pages, plugins, and components all seamlessly interoperating with a GraphQL back end.
+One of the things that drew me to GatsbyJS to begin with was this beautiful abstraction: pages, plugins, and components all seamlessly interpolating with a GraphQL back end.

 And it *does* work that way to an extent.
 All the plugins do indeed communicate with the rest of your system using GraphQL queries, but because the plugin architecture doesn't seem to enforce any interoperability rules, and also because successive GatsbyJS versions introduce radical breaking changes to the plugin API, you end up with